AitzazImtiaz/AitzazImtiaz/README.md

 Pun: Acronym of my name is AI.

-I was given my Chinese name from a best friend of mine: 明澈 (Míng chè).
+I was given Chinese name from a best friend of mine: 明澈 (Míng chè).